Journalism, B.A.

 Program Code: B610

-Requirements for Full Admission to the Gaylord College of Journalism and Mass Communication
+Requirements to Remain in Gaylord College of Journalism and Mass Communication

-• Successfully complete JMC 1013 (Introduction to Media) with a grade of C or better;
+• Complete JMC 1013 (Introduction to Media) with a grade of C or better;

-• Achieve a minimum combined retention grade point average of 2.75 on all work attempted, as well as a 2.75 on all major work.
+• Maintain a minimum combined retention grade point average of 2.50 on all work attempted, as well as a 2.50 on all major work.

 Major Requirements

-A maximum of 50 hours of Journalism and Mass Communication may be counted in the 124 hours required for graduation.
-No student will be awarded a BA in Journalism degree without completing at least 80 semester credit hours outside the College.
-At least 65 of these hours must be in liberal arts and sciences courses.
+A maximum of 50 hours of Journalism and Mass Communication may be counted in the 120 hours required for graduation.
+No student will be awarded a BA in Journalism degree without completing at least 70 semester credit hours outside the College.

 A grade of C or better is required in all Journalism and Mass Communication courses.